College Committees 2021-2022

 The mission and purpose of SACA is to promote inter-disciplinary communication and the practice of the arts, as well as heighten awareness of the arts in the Saint Anselm College community.
 The commission is chaired by the Vice President for Academic Affairs and in addition to the VPAA, is comprised of the Dean of Students and the Directors of Abbey Players, Chapel Art Center, Dana Center; Chair of Fine Arts (or his/her designee); two faculty members, and two student members.

 The staff advisory council provides staff with a mechanism in which to promote an effective exchange of information between staff and Saint Anselm College administration.
 The staff advisory council shares information, discusses ideas, and provides input and assistance to the administration to help improve the quality of the environment, morale and productivity at the college.

 The student athletic advisory committee advises the director of athletics on the operation of the intercollegiate and intramural athletic programs of the college to ensure quality athletics at Saint Anselm College.

 The study abroad committee reviews faculty-led, short-term study abroad program proposals, and makes recommendations about those and other study abroad programs to the vice president for academic affairs

 Traffic Board of Appeals

-Donald Davidson, Director of Safety and Security, liaison
+Robert Browne, Director of Safety and Security, Liaison

 The traffic board of appeals reviews and makes judgments on cases of appeal with regard to violations of campus traffic regulations as published by the office of safety and security.